ubicucsd/bootcamp_18_19/7_Clustering.md

    III.
 Continue combining the closest centers until all points are under a single cluster.

-### A few examples of Bioinformatics applications:

-1. Finding what genes are up and down regulated under certain conditions.
-Imagine you have a matrix, where each point is a set of gene expression recorded for a variety of conditions.
-If two points are close to each other, that means they had similar expression levels throughout those conditions.

-2. Discerning different species present in a sample of unkown contents.
-This can be done with an algorithm that does not have a preditermined amount of clusters.
-An example application is taking HIV sequences from a patient, clustering them, and filtering clusters under a certain size to find the sequences of prevalent strains within the patient.

-3. Finding evolutionary relationships between samples using hierarchical clustering.

 3.
 4. Challenge exercise can be a 181-like assignment to implement a type of clustering (such as soft clustering)